 Explore XPC UPS with Advanced Battery Technologies

-Xtreme Power Conversion offers a broad portfolio of UPS solutions with both lead-acid and LFP batteries, including:
+Xtreme Power Conversion offers UPS solutions in both LFP and lead-acid configurations:

-- Li90 Lithium UPS – High-efficiency LFP UPS with 10–15 year battery life
+- Li90 Lithium UPS – High-efficiency LFP UPS with up to 15-year battery life

-- M90S / M90C / M90U Modular UPS – Scalable, modular unity PF UPS with advanced battery options
+- M90S / M90C / M90U Modular UPS – Scalable unity PF UPS with modular lead acid battery options

 Ready to Select the Right UPS Battery Technology?